MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/01-Overview.md

 # IoT Core Manufacturing Guide

 Thinking about mass-producing devices running Windows 10 IoT Core?
-Use this guide and the [Windows 10 IoT Core ADK Add-ons](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iot-core-adk-addons) to create images that you can quickly flash onto new devices.
+Use this guide and the [Windows ADK IoT Core Add-ons](https://docs.microsoft.com/windows-hardware/manufacture/iot/iot-core-adk-addons) to create images that you can quickly flash onto new devices.

 You can create **Test images** which include tools for quickly accessing and modifying devices.
 Test images are great for: